lzhzzzzwill/MOFh6/README.md

 - Responsible for delivering pore structure parameters of specified MOFs and enabling in-depth structural exploration within MOFh6.

 ### ulanggraph
-- CEO agent appointed by LangGraph to coordinate and manage the execution of all agents and tools.
+- CEO appointed by LangGraph to coordinate and manage the execution of all agents and tools.

 ### main.py
-To run MOFh6 locally, please review the folder descriptions above to configure the environment correctly.
-For quick access without local setup, we also provide an online [app](https://huggingface.co/spaces/Willlzh/MOFh6), ready to use, no installation required.
+CMO – Oversees data management and user interaction.
+To run MOFh6 locally, users should review the folder descriptions above to configure the environment correctly.
+For quick access without local setup, the CMO also provides an online app, enabling immediate use without installation.

 ### If you want to use this tool, please cite:
 ```bibtex